saucecontrol/Brotli-IIS/readme.md

 Brotli offers significantly [better compression than gzip](https://samsaffron.com/archive/2016/06/15/the-current-state-of-brotli-compression) with very little additional compression cost and almost no additional decompression cost.

 This plugin is a very thin wrapper around Google's Brotli encoding library.
 There is no license management code, no automagic configuration, no unnecessary processing.
-This plugin contains only what is absolutely necessary to cleanly integrate Google's Brotli encoder with IIS's built-in Static and Dynamic Compression Modules.
+This plugin contains only what is absolutely necessary to cleanly and reliably integrate Google's Brotli encoder with IIS's built-in Static and Dynamic Compression Modules.

 Of course, that means you have to configure it yourself.
 But a proper HTTP compression design requires that you know what you're doing anyway, so this should not be a problem.
 If you're new to this, you may find the following links useful for learning about IIS compression and the configuration thereof.